A central architecture enables more comprehensive software functions

 But instead of being controlled by a central computer, all of these functions are, in a traditional electronics architecture, still run via a large number of small computers scattered throughout the vehicle.
 These control units are linked to sensors and actuators (such as cameras, radar, lidar and trunk openers) and designed to perform specific tasks.
 Often, only a single function is linked to an ECU, which in turn uses its own software for this purpose.

 Over the past year, this complex architecture within the vehicle has grown – and is increasingly reaching its limits.
-That’s why CARIAD is developing the unified architecture of the future for the entire Volkswagen Group.
+That’s why CARIAD and Volkswagen Brands closely cooperate to develop the unified architecture of the future for the entire Volkswagen Group.
 Completely rethought, it serves as the basis for the software-defined vehicle.
 It’ll be the game changer that turns the car into a digital device and smart companion for its drivers.
 "The standardized architecture is the key to unlocking new vehicle functions at lightning speed in the future with an over-the-air update, and to enabling highly automated driving at Level 4 with machine learning and artificial intelligence," says Alf Pollex, who heads the development network for the Group-wide standardized software platform at CARIAD.

 Controlling sensors centrally